aosabook/500lines/dagoba/chapter.md

 #### Take

 We don't always want all the results at once.
-Sometimes we only need a handful of results: we want a dozen of Thor's contemporaries, so we go all the way back to the primeval cow Auðumbla:
+Sometimes we only need a handful of results: we want a dozen of Thor's contemporaries, so we walk all the way back to the primeval cow Auðumbla:

 ```
 g.v('Thor').in().in().in().in().out().out().out().out().unique().take(12).run()